WolfpackPSS/wolfpackpss.github.io/_posts/2016-10-04-history-of-the-pack-songs-of-love.md

 All were of the fleet Elder Drivers.

 All featuring their own pictcasts.
 Weapons unholstered.
 Teeth grinning broad-toothed smiles.
 Standing triumphant over the smoldering ruins of some unfortunate captain.
-Like whalers leaning proudly against their harpoons, their biggest catch hooked and pulled up alongside their ship.
+Like whalers leaning proudly against their harpoons.
+Their biggest catch hooked and pulled up alongside their ship.

 Contemptuous.
 Flagrant.
 Cruel.

 It was a galaxy thirsty for war.
 &nbsp;

 Having finished off Victrix Mortalis, Wolfpack made a good standing for themselves.
 Solidly securing their own foothold in the galaxy.
-They were surpassed only by the fleets of Dark Matter Heroes and Elder Drivers.
+They were surpassed only by the Dark Matter Heroes and Elder Drivers.

 Wolfpack even gave a strong account of themselves among the top captains.
 One of the pack's new recruits, OliveOyl, placed herself in 5th.
 Despite being hospitalized after a ruptured bulkhead smashed into her shoulder and shattered her arm.
-Lord Commander WarWolff was close behind her at 8th.
+Lord Commander WarWolff was close behind at 8th.
 &nbsp;

 Wolfpack was even strong enough to send aid to Dark Matter Heroes.